isabelljansson/flubber/README.md

   * Open Maya and go to Window -> Settings/Preferences -> Plug-in Manager
   * Browse for sampleplugin.bundle and open.

-Now the helloWorld function can be run from the python terminal by:
+Now the Flubber function can be run from the python terminal by:
   * import maya.cmds as cmds
-  * cmds.helloWorld()
+  * cmds.Flubber()
-  Hello World! is printed in the Maya script editor